Stop me if this sounds familiar...

 - Install VS Code Functions Extension

 - Install VS Code C# Extension

-With Remote Containers, none of that is required.
+With Dev Containers, none of that is required.
 We can configure and ship an entire development environment in two text files.

 I'm excited because I feel like the days of configuration hell are nearing an end.
 And besides, think of all the people we'll save from dogmatic articles about ternary statements.